Ways to help them prepare for University

 Please remember that students need a TV licence for watching live TV or certain on-demand channels.

-Please help them to ensure all their vaccinations are up to date for life in the UK; this includes the MenACWY vaccination for first-time university entrants.
-Students should also be up to date with their Covid-19 vaccinations, if eligible.
+Please help them to ensure all their vaccinations are up to date; this includes the MenACWY and MMR vaccinations for first-time university entrants.

-If they'll be moving to Keele to study with us, they will need to register with a local GP surgery.
-We have one on campus, and we encourage them to pre-register before arrival.
+If they'll be moving to Keele to study with us, they'll need to register with a local GP surgery.
+We have one on campus and encourage students to pre-register before arrival.

 If this will be their first time away from home, it’s not too late to help them prepare for living independently.
 For example, it’s worthwhile teaching them how to cook some basic, nutritious meals, how to shop on a budget, and even things like how to use a washing machine, or change bedding.